Easy Strawberry Banana Bread, with fresh strawberry glaze. Fresh or frozen strawberries work, and it's made in ONE bowl!

 Instructions

-- Preheat oven to 350 F. In a large mixing bowl, combine melted butter, sour cream (or plain greek yogurt), egg, 2 mashed bananas, and vanilla.
-Mix well.
+- Preheat oven to 350 F. In a large mixing bowl, combine melted butter, sour cream (or plain greek yogurt), egg, 2 mashed bananas, vanilla, and sugar.
+Whisk until smooth and sugar is dissolved, 1-2 minutes.

-- Bake at 350 F in a greased 9x5 inch loaf pan for 50-55 min or until inserted toothpick comes out clean.
+- Bake at 350℉ in a greased 9x5 inch loaf pan prepared with parchment paper for 50-55 min or until inserted toothpick comes out clean.

-- Combine ingredients for glaze.
-Let bread cool for 10-15 min, then drizzle glaze over top of loaf.
+- Let bread cool for 20-30 minutes, then drizzle glaze over top of loaf.

 Notes